 (5) Operators of geothermal generating units must report when total facility emissions of CO₂ and CH₄ equal or exceed 10,000 metric tons of CO₂e.

-(6) Operators of a hydrogen fuel cell unit must include emissions from the hydrogen fuel cell unit in calculating emissions for comparison to applicability thresholds.
+(6) Operators of a fuel cell or linear generator unit must include emissions from the unit in calculating emissions for comparison to applicability thresholds.

 (c) Fuel and Carbon Dioxide Suppliers.
 The suppliers listed below, as defined in section 95102(a), are required to report under this article when they produce, import and/or deliver an annual quantity of fuel that, if completely combusted, oxidized, or used in other processes, would result in the release of greater than or equal to 10,000 metric tons of CO₂e in California, unless otherwise specified in this article:

-(1) Position holders at terminals and refiners delivering petroleum fuels and/or biomass-derived fuels, as described in section 95121;
+(1) Position holders at terminals and refiners delivering transportation fuels, as described in section 95121;

-(2) Enterers that import transportation fuels outside the bulk transfer/terminal system, as described in section 95121, and biofuel production facilities that produce and deliver transportation fuels outside the bulk/terminal system, as described in section 95121;
+(2) Enterers that import transportation fuels outside the bulk transfer/terminal system, as described in section 95121, and biomass-derived fuel production facilities that produce and deliver transportation fuels outside the bulk/terminal system, as described in section 95121;

-(3) All refiners that produce liquefied petroleum gas, without regard to quantities, as described in section 95121;
+(3) All refiners that produce fossil or biomass-derived liquefied petroleum gas, without regard to quantities, as described in section 95121;

 (4) Operators of interstate pipelines delivering natural gas, as described in section 95122;

-(5) Importers of liquefied petroleum gas, compressed natural gas, or liquefied natural gas into California, as described in section 95122;
+(5) All suppliers of imported liquefied petroleum gas, as defined in section 95102(a), without regard to quantities supplied, and importers of fossil or biomass-derived compressed natural gas or liquefied natural gas that are the “importer of fuel,” as defined in section 95102(a);

 (6) Local distribution companies who are public utility gas corporations or publicly-owned natural gas utilities delivering natural gas, as described in section 95122;